MohitGoel92/Microsoft-Excel/README.md

 ### Working with Loops to Repeat Blocks of Code

 We will be discussing a *Do While Loop*, a very common loop.
 The Excel *Do While Loop* function is used to loop through a set of defined instructions/code while a specific condition is true.
-Let's observe the below *VBA* Code:
+Let's observe the below *VBA* Code which is designed to turn a cell red if the number within that cell is greater than 10:

 ```
 Public Sub FirstLoop()